Petroleum industry in Nigeria: Natural gas flaring

 Nigeria flares more natural gas associated with oil extraction than any other country, with estimates suggesting that of the 3.5 Gcuft of associated gas (AG) produced annually, 2.5 Gcuft, or about 70%, is wasted via flaring.
 Statistical data associated with gas flaring is notoriously unreliable, but AG wasted during flaring is estimated to cost Nigeria US$2.5 billion on a yearly basis.
-Companies operating in Nigeria harvest natural gas for commercial purposes, however most prefer to extract it gas from deposits where it is found in isolation as non-associated gas.
-It is costly to separate commercially viable associated gas from oil, hence gas is flared to increase crude production.
+Companies operating in Nigeria harvest natural gas for commercial purposes; however, most prefer to extract it from deposits where it is found in isolation as non-associated gas.
+It is costly to separate commercially viable associated gas from oil, and hence gas is flared to increase crude production.

 Gas flaring is discouraged by the international community as it contributes to climate change.
 In fact, in western Europe 99% of associated gas is used or re-injected into the ground.
 Gas flaring in Nigeria releases large amounts of methane, which has a very high global warming potential.
 The methane is accompanied by carbon dioxide, of which Nigeria is estimated to have emitted more than 34.38 million tons in 2002, accounting for about 50% of all industrial emissions in the country and 30% of the total CO2 emissions.
 As flaring in the west has been minimised, in Nigeria it has grown proportionally with oil production.
 While the international community, the Nigerian government, and the oil corporations seem to agree that gas flaring need to be curtailed, efforts to do so have been slow and largely ineffective.

 Gas flares release a variety of potentially poisonous chemicals such as nitrogen dioxides; sulfur dioxide; volatile organic compounds like benzene, toluene, xylene, and hydrogen sulfide; as well as carcinogens like benzapyrene and dioxins.
-Often gas flares are often close to local communities, and lack adequate fencing or protection for villagers who may risk nearing the heat of the flare in order to carry out their daily activities.
-Flares which are often older and inefficient are rarely relocated away from villages, and are known to coat the land and communities in the area with soot and damage adjacent vegetation.
+Often gas flares are often close to local communities and lack adequate fencing or protection for villagers who may risk nearing the heat of the flare in order to carry out their daily activities.
+Flares which are often older and inefficient are rarely relocated away from villages and are known to coat the land and communities in the area with soot and damage adjacent vegetation.

 In November 2005, a judgment by "the Federal High Court of Nigeria ordered that gas flaring must stop in a Niger Delta community as it violates guaranteed constitutional rights to life and dignity.
 In a case brought against the Shell Petroleum Development Company of Nigeria (Shell), Justice C. V. Nwokorie ruled in Benin City that the damaging and wasteful practice of flaring cannot lawfully continue."